Indian Rebellion of 1857: East India Company's expansion in India

 Although the British East India Company had established a presence in India as far back as 1612, and earlier administered the factory areas established for trading purposes, its victory in the Battle of Plassey in 1757 marked the beginning of its firm foothold in eastern India.
 The victory was consolidated in 1764 at the Battle of Buxar, when the East India Company army defeated Mughal Emperor Shah Alam II.
 After his defeat, the emperor granted the company the right to the "collection of Revenue" in the provinces of Bengal (modern day Bengal, Bihar, and Odisha), known as "Diwani" to the company.
 The Company soon expanded its territories around its bases in Bombay and Madras; later, the Anglo-Mysore Wars (1766–1799) and the Anglo-Maratha Wars (1772–1818) led to control of even more of India.

 In 1806, the Vellore Mutiny was sparked by new uniform regulations that created resentment amongst both Hindu and Muslim sepoys.

-After the turn of the 19th century, Governor-General Wellesley began what became two decades of accelerated expansion of Company territories.
-This was achieved either by subsidiary alliances between the company and local rulers or by direct military annexation.
-The subsidiary alliances created the princely states of the Hindu maharajas and the Muslim nawabs.
-Punjab, North-West Frontier Province, and Kashmir were annexed after the Second Anglo-Sikh War in 1849; however, Kashmir was immediately sold under the 1846 Treaty of Amritsar to the Dogra Dynasty of Jammu and thereby became a princely state.
-The border dispute between Nepal and British India, which sharpened after 1801, had caused the Anglo-Nepalese War of 1814–16 and brought the defeated Gurkhas under British influence.
-In 1854, Berar was annexed, and the state of Oudh was added two years later.
-For practical purposes, the company was the government of much of India.
+After the turn of the 19th century, Governor-General Lord Wellesley initiated a policy of territorial expansion that continued for much of the next two decades.
+The East India Company extended its influence through a combination of military conquest and subsidiary alliances with Indian rulers, under which local princes accepted British protection and stationed Company troops in return for surrendering control over their external affairs.

+Through these policies, the Company established or expanded its dominance over numerous princely states ruled by Hindu maharajas and Muslim nawabs.
+Following the Anglo-Nepalese War (1814–1816), Nepal remained independent but accepted a treaty that established a British resident and marked the beginning of a close military relationship, including the recruitment of Gurkha soldiers into British service.
+After the First Anglo-Sikh War in 1846, the Treaty of Amritsar transferred Kashmir to Gulab Singh, creating the princely state of Jammu and Kashmir under the Dogra dynasty.
+Following the Second Anglo-Sikh War in 1849, the Company annexed the Punjab.
+Berar was placed under British administration in 1853, and the kingdom of Oudh was annexed in 1856 under the doctrine of annexation on the grounds of alleged misgovernment.
+By the eve of the rebellion in 1857, the East India Company exercised direct or indirect control over most of the Indian subcontinent.